kaspaeve/Eve-Time/README.md

 # Eve-Time
-Discord bot written using discord.py for the current eve time
+Discord bot written using discord.py for the current time/date in Eve Online